fengzilong/git-hook-jira-id/README.md

 }
 ```

-2. with `interactive`, you can make your own decision for every commit
+2. with `--interactive`, you can make your own decision for every commit

 ```json
 "husky": {